sbslee/fuc/docs/cli.rst

    Optional arguments:
      -h, --help            Show this help message and exit.
-     --expr TEXT           expression to evaluate
+     --expr TEXT           Expression to evaluate.
-     --samples PATH        file of sample names to apply the marking (one sample per line) --drop_duplicates [TEXT ...]
+     --samples PATH        File of sample names to apply the marking (one sample per line).
+     --drop_duplicates [TEXT ...]
-                           only consider certain columns for identifying duplicates, by default use all of the columns.
+                           Only consider certain columns for identifying duplicates, by default use all of the columns.
-     --greedy              use this flag to mark even ambiguous genotypes as missing --opposite            use this flag to mark all genotypes that do not satisfy the query expression as missing and leave those that do intact
+     --greedy              Use this flag to mark even ambiguous genotypes as missing.
+     --opposite            Use this flag to mark all genotypes that do not satisfy the query expression as missing and leave those that do intact.
-     --filter_empty        use this flag to remove rows with no genotype calls at all
+     --filter_empty        Use this flag to remove rows with no genotype calls at all.

 vcf-merge
 =========